pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 pm.model_to_graphviz(model)
 ```

+Here the model structure and dependency graph becomes a little clearer.
+Our likelihood term models a outcome matrix of 283x6 observations i.e. the survey responses for 6 questions.
+These survey responses are modelled as draws from a multivariate normal $Ksi$ with a prior correlation structure between the latent constructs.
+We then specify how each of the outcome measures is a function of one of the latent factor modified by the appropriate factor loading `lambda`.

++++

 ### Meausurement Model Structure

 We can now see how the covariance structure among the latent constructs is integral piece of the overarching model design which is fed forward into our pseudo regression components and weighted with the respective lambda terms.